ellensofia/kalender/README.md

 # Kalenderverktyg i Javascript.

-## This was a group project where we made a calendar where you can add todos.
+As a group project we made a calendar where you can add todos.
+View the project [here](https://ellensofia.github.io/kalender/)

-## You can view project in live server